-Related Espressif Products
+Other Espressif Products

-SCA and BBI vulnerabilities reported in this advisory may be applicable for Espressif SoC's including ESP32, ESP32-S2, ESP32-C3 and ESP32-S3.
+SCA vulnerabilities reported in this advisory may be applicable for other Espressif SoC's including ESP32-S2, ESP32-C3 and ESP32-S3.
 We will incorporate hardware countermeasures in our future chips to address these vulnerabilities.

-For hardware Flash encryption of ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C2, the encryption algorithm has been upgraded to a more complex XTS-AES scheme; it increases the difficulty and cost of mounting an SCA, and hence, reduces security risks.
+For hardware Flash encryption of ESP32-S2/ESP32-S3/ESP32-C3, the encryption algorithm has been upgraded to a more complex XTS-AES scheme; it increases the difficulty and cost of mounting an SCA, and hence, reduces security risks.